vanhoangkha/Networking-fundamentals/Day10_The_IPv4_Header.md

 - Used to prevent infinite loops
 - Originally designed to indicated a packets maximum lifetime in seconds.
 - In practice, indicates a 'hop count': each time the Gói tin arrives at a Router, the Router decreases the TTL by 1.
-- Recommended Mặc định TTL is 64.
+- Recommended Default TTL is 64.

 ---